 Participatory budget is the democratic deliberation and decision-making process in which each village resident decides how to spend part of the municipal budget.
 The involvement of residents in decision-making on budget allocation for the implementation of their own projects is one of the clearest examples of the direct democracy norm application.
-The first full participatory budgeting process was developed in the city of Porto Alegre (Brazil) in 1989 (Abers R. from Clientelism to Cooperation: Local Government, Participatory Policy, and Civic Organizing Porto Alegre, Brazil, 1998, pp. 511-537).
-The point at issue is the annual process of deliberation and decision-making, in which thousands of city residents decide how to spend part of the municipal budget.
+The first full participatory budgeting process was developed in the city of Portoalegre (Brazil) in 1989 [12].
+The point at issue is about the annual process of deliberation and decision-making, in which thousands of city residents decide how to spend part of the municipal budget.
 For the present, the city authorities allocate more than 20% of the municipal budget to local initiatives.
-During the public neighbourhood, district and citywide assemblies, the citizens and elected budget delegates vote on what priority needs should be funded additionally and at what level.
-At the first stage, neighbours choose their district and "thematic" delegates, who, subsequently, at informal meetings decide on priority investments giving them a certain number of points, so the more points they give, the more important investments are.
+During the public neighborhood, district and citywide assemblies, the citizens and elected budget delegates vote on what priority needs should be funded additionally and at what level.
+At the first stage neighbors choose their district and "thematic" delegates, who, subsequently, at informal meetings decide on priority investments giving them a certain number of points, so the more points they give, the more important investments are.
 The district and "thematic" assemblies which elect deputies to the Participatory Budget Council are held in the second round.

-In Europe, this practice gained popularity in the early twenty-first century.
+In Europe this practice gained popularity in the early twenty-first century.
 Germany and Spain were the first-movers.
 The practice of participatory budgeting is being actively introduced in the Republic of Poland, where this process is also called "participation budget".
-The participatory budgeting in Poland took place in different cities (Dabrowa Gornicza, Lublin, Lodz, Krakow, Sopot, Warsaw), and in several villages, where due to the support of the Batory Foundation and the Association of School Leaders, the task "Village Budget" was implemented under the campaign "Your Vote, Your Choice" (the Foundation of the Laboratory of Social Innovation and Research "Stocznia", 2015).

-Since its appearance in South America, the participatory budget has spread to hundreds of cities around the world, and the number of local communities using it has exceeded 200.
-In some cities, the participatory budget was introduced in schools, universities, and public construction.
-The mechanisms for applying participatory budget, adapted to the local context, differ from each other, and the shares in municipal budgets placed in the residents' service are different as well.
+The participatory budgeting in Poland took place in different cities (Dabrowa Gornicza, Lublin, Lodz, Krakow, Sopot, Warsaw), and in several villages, where due to the support of the Batory Foundation and the Association of School Leaders, the task "Village Budget" was implemented under the campaign "Your Vote, Your Choice" [13].
+Since its appearance in South America, partipatory budget has spread to hundreds of cities around the world, and the number of local communities using it has exceeded 200.
+In some cities parcipatory budget was introduced in schools, universities, and public construction.
+The mechanisms for applying partipatory budget, adapted to the local context, differ from each other, and the shares in municipal budgets placed in the residents' service are different as well.

 In Europe, the project was picked up by some municipalities in France, Italy, Germany, Spain and the UK, in particular, the districts of Berlin (Kreuzberg) and London (Ladywell).
-Since 2013 the tool of the participatory budget has been used in Krakow (Poland).
+Since 2013 the tool of participatory budget has been used in Krakow (Poland).
 Participatory budget is also a very popular method of devoluting the power to the residents in the cities of Canada.